sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

 Because of many physical servers being currently underutilized, the company plans to expand virtualization to optimize the environment.
 Because of this, you decide to perform a proof of concept to validate how Hyper-V can be used to manage a virtual machine environment.
 Also, the Contoso DevOps team wants to explore container technology to determine whether they can help reduce deployment times for new applications and to simplify moving applications to the cloud.
 You plan to work with the team to evaluate Windows Server containers and to consider providing Internet Information Services (Web services) in a container.

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Implementing%20and%20configuring%20virtualization%20in%20Windows%20Server)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab objectives

 In this lab, you will perform: